Heaven and Hell (Easybeats song): Controversy and releases

 When the song was released worldwide in June 1967, it ran into censorship problems in some regions.
 In the U.K. it was banned by the BBC because of references to "discovering someone else in your bed".
 In the U.S., United Artists feared record stations would also object to the line "discovering someone else in your bed".
 To play it safe, a censored version was recorded with a replacement line "discovering that your love has gone dead".
 The song appeared in Australia, briefly, in censored form but was soon released uncensored.

-The song performed disappointingly in the U.S and U.K. It charted in the U.S. on the Cashbox and Record World charts at #92 and #96 retrospectively.
+The song performed disappointingly in the U.S. and U.K. It charted in the U.S. on the Cashbox and Record World charts at #92 and #96 respectively.
 In the U.K. it reached #55 on Record Retailer's charts.
 In their home country of Australia it did much better, reaching #14 in Go-Set.